AllabouchAnas/Tic-Tac-Toe/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js, npm and Python installed on your machine.

 ### Client Installation